(214) 390-7947 (Overseas Callers)

 If you’d like to learn more about the safety features and field support offered by IFRE, click here.

 You’ve picked your destination and found a project that speaks to you, but you still have a lot of questions before you’re ready to dive headfirst into your volunteer experience in India.
 That’s totally natural, and you’re not alone.
-Every day IFRE receives tons of questions from prospective volunteers.
-To make things simple for you, we’ve compiled a list of the questions we get asked most frequently all in one place so you can easily get up to speed and ready to start volunteering!
+Every day, IFRE receives tons of questions from prospective volunteers.
+To make things simple for you, we’ve compiled a list of the questions we get asked most frequently, all in one place, so you can easily get up to speed and be ready to start volunteering!

-You need to fly to Indira Gandi International Airport in New Delhi.
+You need to fly to Indira Gandhi International Airport in New Delhi.

 Yes, IFRE does organize airport pick-up for its volunteers in India.
-However we don’t offer airport drop off so you’ll have to arrange this yourself.
+However, you’ll have to arrange airport drop-off by yourself.

 What happens if I miss my flight or arrive late?